fooltowise/NeroNotes/Nero's Notes/M&A Podcast with Jeff Bender.md

 So you try and squeeze out some of the simpler things.
 I guess it doesn't help you on super complicated things, but it helps you on some of the simpler stuff.

-So powers of checklists, reviews, and typically we have lots of people with lots of capital deployment experience.
+So powers of [[checklists]], reviews, and typically we have lots of people with lots of capital deployment experience.

 So again, if you're proposing an acquisition, it has to go through a couple of levels of review.
 I'll spend some time with it.